Do you have the leadership presentation skills your team need from you?

 – Everyone arrives and sits in exactly the same seat they sit in every month.

-– The team takes it in turn to go around the room in the same turn that they do every month to share their update.
+– The team takes it in turn to go around the room to share their update.

 – They read out the same KPI’s that they do every month in the same voice.

-– After they’ve presented, the rest of the team have to watch the presenter survive a barrage of questions from the most senior person in the room.
+– Each presenter fends off a barrage of questions from the most senior person in the room.

-Do whatever it takes to make every meeting different, make them fun, make them engaging and most of all make them something that your team can look forward to rather than dread.
+Do whatever it takes to make every meeting different, fun and engaging.
+Most of all make them something that your team can look forward to rather than dread.

 6. Keep it conversational

 As leaders we each have an opportunity to connect with our teams in a far more conversational manner.
 Keep your message personal, focused and tailored to the people you are speaking with.
 Involve them, and ask them how they feel.

 Please don’t lecture them.